flagbit/Magento2-Flysystem/README.md

 # What the module is about #

-Magento2 Flysystem Module integrate [Flysystem](https://flysystem.thephpleague.com/) into Magento2.
+Magento2 Flysystem Module integrate [Flysystem](https://flysystem.thephpleague.com/) (Abstraction for local and remote filesystems) into Magento2.

 ## What the module can do for you ##